limengmingx/AttackAttributionDataset/README.md

 Each attacker have it's own directory and inside each directory the reports that are related to each attacker are stored.

 # How can I help
-* Create a new issue on Github includeing the data you want to add
+* Create a new issue on Github including the data you want to add

 # Resources